An example of Pittsburgh culture

 Museums

-Art lives here in venues as varied as traditional, stately museums built by steel magnate and philanthropist Andrew Carnegie, including the Carnegie Art Museum in the heart of Pittsburgh’s Oakland neighborhood – home to expansive art collections and the central location of the Carnegie International – the longest-running North American exhibition of international art – an event that brings art lovers, worldwide, to Pittsburgh for this event which happens every three or four years.
+World-famous art lives here in stunning venues, such as the traditional, stately museums built by steel magnate and philanthropist Andrew Carnegie, including the Carnegie Art Museum in the heart of Pittsburgh’s Oakland neighborhood – home to expansive art collections and the central location of the Carnegie International – the longest-running North American exhibition of international art – an event that brings art lovers, worldwide, to Pittsburgh for this event which happens every three or four years.

 Visit the Andy Warhol Museum – the largest museum in North America dedicated to a single artist.
-Indulge your passion for contemporary art at the Mattress Factory Museum or check out the Frick Art Museum, which displays work collected by Helen Clay Frick.
+Indulge your passion for cutting-edge contemporary art at the Mattress Factory or check out the Frick Art Museum, which displays masterpieces from the Renaissance collected by Helen Clay Frick.

 THE Andy Warhol Museum

-One of four Carnegie Museums of Art in Pittsburgh, The Andy Warhol Museum – often called “The Warhol” – is dedicated to the work of the Pittsburgh native known as the “king of pop art.”
+One of four Carnegie Museums of Art in Pittsburgh, The Andy Warhol Museum – often called “The Warhol” – is dedicated to the work of the Pittsburgh native known as the “king of pop art” and is a must-visit in Pittsburgh.

-Ranked among the five natural history museums in the country, 20 exhibit halls including Dinosaurs in Their Time, where visitors stand in awe gazing upon the colossal size of the dinosaurs that once roamed the Earth.
+Ranked among the top five natural history museums in the country (TouristSecrets), the museum has 20 exhibit halls including Dinosaurs in Their Time, where visitors stand in awe gazing upon the colossal size of the dinosaurs that once roamed the Earth.

 Carnegie Science Center